Misdemeanor Attorney in Colorado Springs

 These can include requirements such as:

-- Up to 60 days in jail as a condition of probation
+- Up to 60 days jail time as a condition of probation

 - Substantial fines